gdwmw/DIZETO/README.md

-# DIZETO Project Documentation
+# Next.js Boilerplate Documentation

 Boilerplate By [Gede Dewo Wahyu M.W](https://github.com/gdwmw) ❤️

-## Project Description 📖
+## Boilerplate Description 📖

-This project is a web application built using Next.js, which is a React framework for web application development.
-The project includes various features such as authentication, theme management, state management, form validation, and more.
+This boilerplate is a web application built using Next.js, which is a React framework for web application development.
+The boilerplate includes various features such as authentication, theme management, state management, form validation, and more.
+Additionally, this boilerplate follows the principles of Atomic Design for organizing components.

-## Project Structure 📂
+## Boilerplate Structure 📂

-Below is the main directory structure of the project:
+Below is the main directory structure of the boilerplate:

 ```
 /auth